TTShack/TTShack/README.md

 > Our goal is to match users with an organization based on their interest to encourage social activism.
 This is help people living in Seattle start the process of looking for social activism organization locally and nationally.
 ## What we created
 ---
-> We created a website that takes the user through a short quiz to gage their interest in terms of social activism involvement and their interests.
+> We created a website that takes the user through a short quiz to gauge their interest in terms of social activism involvement and their interests.
 > Some group initiatives are:
   * BLM
   * Youth